The 10 Best Things To Do in Kintamani, Bali

 Glamping: Pinggan Luxury Camp or Toteme Glamping

 You can also find hotel deals at Agoda and Hostel World!
+You can help support my blog by booking through my links! :)

 1 or 2 days is the perfect amount of time to spend here.
 If you trek up Mount Batur for sunrise, an additional night could be beneficial to rest and recover.

-ARE THERE VEGAN or Gluten-Free OPTIONS?
+ARE THERE VEGAN or Gluten-Free OPTIONS in kintamani?

-Yes, but there are honestly not too many so you may need to get creative.
+Yes, but honestly there are not too many, so you may need to get creative.

 When you are eating gluten-free in the Warungs, you can order most dishes without soy sauce.